 Annie Faulkner (Program Director)

-Annie's focus at ESMT Berlin is on business transformation and change.
-Having worked and been educated internationally, she understands first-hand the complexities of cross border communication and change leadership.
-Prior to joining ESMT Berlin, she led a range of transformation programs for Old Mutual, AXA, AECOM, Bombardier Transportation and Woolworth Holding South Africa.
-Her research interest lies in compassion as an organizational norm – leaders using new mental models, cognition, mentoring and coaching to address disruption.
-She teaches executives in global partnering, digital disruption, change management & communication worldwide and is an experienced executive coach.
-Annie graduated in Management Sciences from Warwick Business School, holds an MBA from CASS Business School and received her M.Sc. from Edinburgh Business School in Strategic Focus.
+Annie´s focus at ESMT Berlin is on business transformation and change.
+Having worked and been educated internationally, she understands first-hand the complexities of cross-border communication and change leadership.
+Prior to joining ESMT Berlin, she led a range of transformation programs for Old Mutual, AXA, AECOM, Bombardier Transportation, and Woolworth Holding South Africa.
+Her research interest lies in compassion as an organizational norm – leaders using new mental models, cognition, mentoring, and coaching to address disruption.
+She teaches executives in global partnering, digital disruption, change management, and communication worldwide and is an experienced executive coach.
+Annie graduated in management sciences from Warwick Business School, holds an MBA from CASS Business School, and received her MSc from Edinburgh Business School in strategic focus.

-Dr. Sandro Gaycken is director of the Digital Society Institute Berlin at ESMT and a technology- and security-researcher, exploring the nexus of digital technology, economies, politics, and society.
-Sandro's research focus is on cyberstrategy, cyberdefense, and cybersecurity.
-He works as a consultant and reviewer for the German Bundestag, for several German ministries, for international institutions such as EU, UNO, EAEA and NATO as well as for several DAX-companies and unions.
-He has published four monographies and more than 60 articles, regularly writes op-eds in leading newspapers, and has authored official government publications.
-He is a fellow of Oxford university's Martin College, EastWest Senior Fellow, associate fellow of the German Council on Foreign Relations (DGAP), a member of the benchmarking group INBENZHAP for Industrie 4.0, a director for strategic cyberdefense projects in the NATO SPS Program, and editor-in-chief of the Springer Science Briefs in Cybersecurity.
+is director of the Digital Society Institute Berlin at ESMT and a technology and security researcher exploring the nexus of digital technology, economies, politics, and society.
+Sandro’s research focus is on cyberstrategy, cyberdefense, and cybersecurity.
+He works as a consultant and reviewer for the German Bundestag, several German ministries, inter national institutions such as EU, UNO, EAEA, and NATO, as well as for several DAX companies and unions.
+He has published four monographies and more than 60 articles, regularly writes opeds in leading newspapers, and has authored official government publications.
+He is a fellow of the Oxford Martin School, an EastWest Senior Fellow, an associate fellow of the German Council on Foreign Relations (DGAP), a member of the benchmarking group INBENZHAP for Industrie 4.0, a director for strategic cyberdefense projects in the NATO SPS Program, and editor-in-chief of the Springer Science Briefs in Cybersecurity.

-Rajshri (Raji) Jayaraman is an associate professor (with tenure) of economics.
-She received her PhD in Economics from Cornell University and worked at Center for Economic Studies (CES) in Munich before joining ESMT in 2007.
-Raji’s fields of interest are development economics and labour economics.
-Her research has examines how people respond to incentives, using micro data on individuals, schools and firms in India, Germany and Canada.
-She is currently serving as faculty lead for our full-time MBA program.
+is a tenured associate professor of economics.
+She received her PhD in economics from Cornell University and worked at the Center for Economic Studies in Munich before joining ESMT in 2007.
+Raji’s fields of interest are development economics and labor economics.
+Her research examines how people respond to incentives, using micro data on individuals, schools, and firms in India, Germany, and Canada.
+She is currently serving as faculty lead for the ESMT Full-time MBA Program.

-is an associate professor for entrepreneurship at ESCP Europe, Paris and a visiting professor at ESMT Berlin and EGP Business School in Portugal.
-Before that Martin worked as a program director at ESMT Berlin and a lecturer and research assistant at the University of Cologne, where he also received his doctoral degree.
-Martin’s area of expertise lies in strategic innovation, competitive strategy and organizational creativity.
-Martin’s current research interests focus on the relationship between arts and business, business strategy in technology markets, strategic and technology-enabled innovation.
-In these areas Martin’s recent publications have appeared in California Management Review, MIT Sloan Management Review, Business Strategy Review, Info Journal, Financial Times, The Economist, The Economic Times of India and the Wall Street Journal.
-He acts as tutor for the European Case Clearing House, where he teaches case writing and case teaching at academic institutions around the world.
+is an associate professor for entrepreneurship at ESCP Europe, Paris, and a visiting professor at ESMT Berlin and EGP Business School in Portugal.
+Before that, Martin worked as a program director at ESMT Berlin and a lecturer and research assistant at the University of Cologne, where he also received his doctoral degree.
+Martin’s areas of expertise lie in strategic innovation, competitive strategy, and organizational creativity.
+Martin’s current research interests focus on the relationship between the arts and business, business strategy in technology markets, and strategic and technology-enabled innovation.
+Martin’s recent publications have focused on these areas and appeared in California Management Review, MIT Sloan Management Review, Business Strategy Review, Info Journal, Financial Times, The Economist, The Economic Times of India, and the Wall Street Journal.
+He acts as a tutor for the European Case Clearing House, where he teaches case writing and case teaching at academic institutions around the world.